In Your House: History

 In 2002, the WWF was renamed to World Wrestling Entertainment (WWE), and in 2011, the promotion ceased using its full name, with WWE becoming an orphaned initialism.
 On May 13, 2020, WWE announced that the In Your House branding would be revived for the NXT brand division as an NXT TakeOver event entitled TakeOver: In Your House on June 7, which aired exclusively on WWE's online streaming service, the WWE Network.
 The announcement and the event marked the 25th anniversary of the first In Your House PPV.
 The event featured homages to the WWF in the early 90's, including a recreation of the house-themed stage used during the earlier In Your House events, and Adam Cole appearing in a parody of the commercials for ICOPRO bodybuilding supplements.
 A second TakeOver: In Your House was scheduled for June 13, 2021, thus making In Your House an annual subseries of TakeOver events.
 This second event aired on both the WWE Network and traditional pay-per-view, thus returning In Your House to pay-per-view.
 It also aired on Peacock after the American version of the WWE Network merged under Peacock in March 2021, thus being the first In Your House to air on Peacock.

-In September 2021, NXT was rebranded as NXT 2.0, returning the brand to its original function as WWE's developmental territory.
-The NXT TakeOver series was subsequently discontinued; however, In Your House continued on as NXT's annual June event.
+In September 2021, NXT was rebranded as NXT 2.0, returning it to its original function as WWE's developmental brand, and the NXT TakeOver series was subsequently discontinued.
+The 2022 event was in turn held without the TakeOver branding, and it only aired on WWE's livestreaming platforms as NXT's events ceased airing on traditional pay-per-view that year.
+This would be the final In Your House as another event was not scheduled for 2023.